 If the tenant will be required to pay a late fee if they are late on rent, check the “Will” box, and vice versa if late fees will not be required.
 If required, enter the amount ($) of the late fee followed by the number of days that must pass before a late fee can be issued.

 Step 6 – Security Deposit

 A security deposit is typically equal to one (1) months’ rent, and is used to cover the landlord should the tenant(s) damage the property or another wrongdoing that costs the landlord money.
 The security deposit cannot be applied towards rent.
 If a security deposit will be required, check “Will” and enter the amount of the deposit in the next field.

 - Sign their name on the line provided;

 - Print their name legibly beneath their signature.

-The agreement is now complete.
+Once all information has been entered, the agreement will be complete.
 A copy should be digitally sent or printed and delivered to each tenant.